-A one-hour lesson plan in which primary school pupils (EYFS and KS1) explore their natural environment looking for minibeasts.
+A lesson plan in which pupils explore their natural environment looking for minibeasts.

 What’s more exciting or compelling to children than minibeasts?
 In this session children use their senses to look, listen and touch their way around their outdoor space - encouraging a sense of curiosity that could lead to adventures and imaginative play.